Vozmediano/Vozmediano/README.md

 <h1 align="center">Hi 👋, I'm Carlos Vozmediano</h1>
 <h3 align="center">A passionate backend developer from Spain</h3>

+Hello, I’m Carlos, a backend developer and student of artificial intelligence and data science.
+I am certified in Amazon Web Services as a cloud technician.
+In my repositories, you will find several tutorials that have been very helpful in my learning journey, and I hope they help you as well.
+Additionally, there are a couple of projects on chatbots and machine learning for skin cancer detection.

 - 📫 How to reach me **carlosvozmedianotorres@gmail.com**

 <h3 align="left">Connect with me:</h3>